Beijing loyalist John Lee elected as Hong Kong's next leader

-HONG KONG (AP) — John Lee was elected as Hong Kong’s next leader Sunday by an election committee comprised of nearly 1,500 largely pro-Beijing members.
+HONG KONG (AP) — John Lee, a hard-line security chief who oversaw a crackdown on Hong Kong’s pro-democracy movement, was elected as the city’s next leader on Sunday in a vote cast by a largely pro-Beijing committee.

-Lee received 1,416 votes in the chief executive election, far exceeding the 751 votes needed to win.
-More than 97% of the Election Committee cast their votes in a secret ballot Sunday morning.

-As the only candidate in the polls, Lee was expected to win, especially since he has Beijing’s endorsement and last month obtained 786 nominations from members of the Election Committee in support of his candidacy.

-The election on Sunday follows major changes to Hong Kong’s electoral laws last year to ensure that only “patriots” loyal to Beijing can hold office.
-The legislature was also reorganized to all but eliminate opposition voices.
+Lee was the only candidate and won with over 99% of the vote in which nearly all 1,500 committee members were carefully vetted by the central government in Beijing.

+He will replace current leader Carrie Lam on July 1.
+Her five-term was marked by huge pro-democracy protests calling for her resignation, a security crackdown that has quashed virtually all dissent, the recent COVID-19 wave that had overwhelmed the health system — events that have undermined Hong Kong’s status as an international business hub with Western-style freedoms.

 The elaborate arrangements surrounding the pre-determined outcome speak to Beijing’s desire for a veneer of democracy.
-Though they will vote in a secret ballot, Hong Kong’s electors have all been carefully vetted.
+The committee members voted in a secret ballot, and Lee’s 1,416 votes were the highest support ever for the city’s top leadership position.

+The Chinese government’s liaison office in Hong Kong also congratulated Lee and said the election was conducted in a “fair, just and orderly manner in accordance with laws and regulations.”

+Mainland China’s Hong Kong and Macao Affairs Office of the State Council said in its congratulatory note that the “successful election” proved that the city’s new electoral system is “good” and in line with the “one country, two systems” framework that Hong Kong is governed by.

 On Sunday morning, three members of the League of Social Democrats, a local activist group, protested the election by attempting to march toward the election venue while displaying a banner demanding universal suffrage that would allow Hong Kongers to vote both for the legislature and the chief executive.